400 sheets of paper

 Report New Hires

 Employee/worker misclassification occurs when an employer mistakenly classifies a worker as an independent contractor rather than an employee.
+Colorado law assumes that service performed by an individual for another is deemed to be employment, unless:

 1. It is shown that the individual performing the service is free from control and direction in that performance